tkknight/iris/docs/src/whatsnew/latest.rst

 (:doc:`View all changes <index>`.)

 .. todo:: new expandable info box vs old panel pulldown that does not
-          adapt to the dakr mode theme.
+          adapt to the dark mode theme.

 .. admonition:: |iris_version| Release Highlights
    :class: toggle